expns-tracker/MediSync/README.md

   ![Allergy Catalog Management](/screenshots/allergy%20catalog%20management.png)

 #### 3. Doctor Experience
-Doctors have a specialized workflow focused on clinical tasks and daily scheduling.
+Doctors have a workflow for clinical tasks and daily scheduling.
-* **Doctor Dashboard**: Displays the doctor's agenda for the day, allowing them to instantly see upcoming, scheduled, and completed appointments.
+* **Doctor Dashboard**: Displays the doctor's agenda for the day, allowing them to see upcoming, scheduled, and completed appointments.
   ![Doctor Dashboard](/screenshots/doctor%20dashboard.png)
-* **Patient History (Doctor View)**: When reviewing a patient, doctors have a comprehensive view of past medical records, diagnoses, and known allergies to inform their treatment plan.
+* **Patient History (Doctor View)**: When reviewing a patient, doctors have a view of past medical records, diagnoses, and known allergies to inform their treatment plan.
   ![Patient History (Doctor View)](/screenshots/patient%20history%20(doctor%20view).png)
 * **Complete Appointment**: The clinical data entry screen where a doctor concludes a visit by entering a formal diagnosis, prescribing medication, and outlining a treatment plan.
   ![Complete Appointment](/screenshots/complete%20appointment.png)

 #### 4. Patient Experience
-Patients have a user-friendly portal designed for self-service scheduling and personal health tracking.
+Patients have a portal for scheduling and health tracking.
 * **Patient Profile**: Displays the patient's personal information, contact details, and a summary of their registered allergies.
   ![Patient Profile](/screenshots/patient%20profile.png)
 * **Patient History**: A secure timeline of the patient's past appointments and the corresponding medical records and prescriptions provided by their doctors.